Ebubekir Pasha (1670–1759): Bekir Pasha (Kamares) Aqueduct

-His most notable legacy is the still-standing Kamares Aqueduct, also known as the Bekir Pasha Aqueduct, built in 1746 or 1747 during his tenure as the Governor of Cyprus, which he financed personally to aid the water supply to the area.
+His most notable legacy is the still-standing Kamares Aqueduct, also known as the Bekir Pasha Aqueduct, begun in 1747 during his tenure as the Governor of Cyprus, which he financed personally to aid the water supply to the area.

 Realizing the difficulties of fresh water access for the poor in the city, Koca Bekir Pasha built this massive aqueduct to improve the water supply to Larnaca.
 Built in the Roman style, the aqueduct carried water from a source about 6 mi south of Larnaca into the town.
 The water supply works involved a long tunnel, 250 air wells, and three series of overland arches.
-It was completed by 1746.

 Foreign travelers have often counted it as the most important monument constructed during the Ottoman period in Cyprus.
 In 1754, Alexander Drummond noted that:

-For the honour of Ebu Bekir Paşa I must communicate an instance of the old gentlemen’s public spirit.
+For the honour of Ebu Bekir Paşa I must communicate an instance of the old gentlemen's public spirit.
 While he was Paşa of this land, in the year 1747, he formed the noble design of bringing water from the river at Arpera, and occasional springs on the road about six miles from hence, to supply the people of Larnaca, Salines and the shipping.
 A work worthy of great and good man, which might have cost him above fifty thousand piasters of six thousand pounds.

-The aqueduct was repaired in 1856, and the renewed structure made it possible for the aqueduct to remain in active use until the 1950s.
+The aqueduct was completed in 1750 and consists of three spans of cut stone arches, of which 75 survive today: a first span near the Arpera River with 50 arches, a second with 12, and a third over the valley at Çiftlik Paşa village near Larnaca with 31 arches.
+It was restored in 1854 and 1876, and remained in active use until 1939.
+A five-year conservation project on the Çiftlik Paşa span began in 1987.
+The British traveller Sir Samuel Baker, visiting Cyprus in 1878, noted that the system's line wells (sıra kuyuları) were dug at successively decreasing elevations, so that water flowed from the source to Larnaca entirely by gravity.
 Relics of the aqueduct still stand outside Larnaca and are referred to as "The Kamares" ("The Arches") today.
 The aqueduct is illuminated at night.